dentonescu/cv-samples/libdmotservices/java/README.md

 **Java baseline:** 17 (compiled with `--release 17`)

+### Version source of truth
+- The version lives in `../VERSION` (one level above this directory).
+- `tools/VersionManager.java` stamps `pom.xml` files from their `.tpl` templates before builds.
+- Ant (`build.xml`), Make (`Makefile`), and the CMake targets all invoke `VersionManager` in a pre-build step so the POMs are fresh without carrying stale literals in source control.
+- Run manually if needed: `cd tools && java VersionManager.java`

 Small, reusable Java utilities I’ve built and refined over time.
-The repository is organized as Maven modules but orchestrated by Ant for convenience (artifact collection, filesystem moves, and centralized `${revision}` propagation).
+The repository is organized as Maven modules but orchestrated by Ant for convenience (artifact collection, filesystem moves, and centralized version propagation).

 ## What this demonstrates
 - API-oriented design and modular Java development.